 The beam that holds the driving head can be adjusted up and down on parallel posts to allow for superior driving force on different thicknesses of molding.
 It comes with an assortment of about 50 hard and soft wood V-Nails in 3/8″ size.
 But the Logan Studio Joiner has one notable drawback.
 The distance between the driving posts does not allow frames wider than 2½” to be joined.
 While this is rarely an issue for those who are framing photography or art on paper (which seldom involves using frames wider than 2½”), it can be a concern for those framing oil paintings or larger works demanding more ornate mouldings.

-For wider frames the best option is the Framing4Yourself Elite Joiner, an expanded version of the Logan Studio Joiner with posts set further apart, allowing for frames up to 3½" wide to be joined.
-As with the Logan Studio Joiner, the press is easy to operate and versatile, capable of driving soft and hard woods.
+For wider frames the best option is the Framing4Yourself Elite Joiner, an expanded version of the Logan Studio Joiner with posts set further apart, allowing for frames up to 3½” wide.
+As with the Logan Studio Joiner, the press is easy to operate and versatile, capable of driving medium, soft and hard woods.
 Instead of a corner clamp, the Elite Joiner includes a 4ft x 4ft band clamp for clamping the molding prior to nailing.
-The band clamp offers the advantage of permitting any width of molding to be clamped, whereas a corner clamp, clamps only up to 2½" wide.
+The band clamp offers the advantage of permitting any width of molding to be clamped, whereas a corner clamp, clamps only up to 2½” wide.
 Taken altogether, when it comes to value and versatility, the Framing4Yourself Elite Joiner is hard to beat.

-Yet even being able to secure the frame does not solve another problem inherent in laying the frame on its face for nailing: potential damage to the delicate surfaces of highly ornamented frames or those constructed of fragile adornments in compo.
-For these frames the nail must be driven up from under, a process called "under-pinning".
-Logan's Pro Joiner is a good quality underpinner at an attractive price.
+Yet even being able to secure the frame does not solve another problem inherent in laying the frame on its face for nailing: potential damage to the surfaces of highly ornamented frames or those constructed of fragile adornments in compo.
+For these frames the nail must be driven up from under, a process called “under-pinning”.
+Logan’s Pro Joiner is a good quality underpinner at an economical price.